metaplex-foundation/solana-project-template/CONTRIBUTING.md

 # Contributing to Mpl Project Name

-This is quick guide to help you contribute to Mpl Project Name.
+This is a quick guide to help you contribute to Mpl Project Name.

 ## Getting started

-The root folder has a private `package.json` containing a few scripts and JavaScript dependencies that help generate IDLs, clients and start a local validator.
+The root folder has a private `package.json` containing a few scripts and JavaScript dependencies that help generate IDLs; clients and start a local validator.
 First, [ensure you have pnpm installed](https://pnpm.io/installation) and run the following command to install the dependencies.

 ```sh
 pnpm install